-It is important to note that as the scheme provides a guarantee to the lender the business will be liable for the full amount of the loan.
+It is important to note that, as the scheme provides a guarantee to the lender, the business will be liable for the full amount of the loan.
 The government guarantee will step in if the business subsequently fails and is unable to repay the loan.
 This therefore allows lenders to provide funding where they would normally require security from the assets of the borrower.

-Any UK-based business with turnover less than £45 million will be able to access the Scheme through a participating scheme lender.
+Any UK-based business with turnover less than £45 million is able to access the Scheme through a participating scheme lender.
 If your existing funder is not part of the Scheme, speak to your clearing bank or one of the other specialist providers.
 Each lender will have its own lending limits and therefore you may need to make a few calls to explore this.